 Dr. Perpetra Akite, Makere University Uganda is crazy about the little things that run the world: – insects.
 A passion that she has nurtured since she was a little girl.
 In this talk she takes us through this world of insects, their importance and the successes she has had.
 In 2020 she had a moth species named after her Megaherpystis akiteae – imagine the joy of having your name engraved in science forever!

-TonyWild is a platform for sharing stories that enables relevant knowledge sharing of everything nature and wildlife.
-We envision a generation that will influence sustainable natural resource management through photography, film and science.
+A platform for sharing stories that enables relevant knowledge sharing of everything nature and wildlife through photography, film and science.